darryl-h/v-rising-server/README.md

 `https://discord.com/channels/803241158054510612/976404273015431168/980896456766533743` - VOIP setup (Also in the pinned messages)

 1) Create an account on the Vivox Developer Portal (https://developer.vivox.com/register)
-**NOTE** In the `Submission Type` section, there is no functional difference between a `Individual: Personal Account`.
-I would `strongly` recommend using an `Individual: Personal Account` if you are not representing an actual organization.
+:radioactive: In the `Submission Type` section, there is no functional difference between a `Individual: Personal Account` and `Organization: Professional Account`.
+I would `strongly` recommend using an `Individual: Personal Account` unless you are representing an actual organization.
+I would also strongly recommend you use proper real information, rather than made up information.
 2) Login to the Vivox Developer Portal
 3) Click on `Create New Application`
 4) In Application or Game Name set the name to something like `VRising_Server`